 The problem here is that this strikes me as a throwback stable, something that wouldn’t seem out of place in the late 80s/early 90s, and smells more of The Authority levels of cringe worthiness than of Bobby Heenan brilliance.

-I swear, I honestly thought that Stone was going to make a comment about Green’s butt at one point and that just made my skin crawl.
+I swear, I honestly thought that Stone was going to comment on Green’s butt at one point and that just made my skin crawl.

 If I’m wrong about this then I’ll hold my hands up but currently I think this gimmick is going to bomb.